 The EPA requires regular sampling to ensure drinking water safety.
-Granger Lake Condo 1 conducted sampling for bacteriological, arsenic, disinfection byproducts, manganese, SOCs, and nitrate contaminants prior to and during 2023.
-The EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of our data though accurate, are more than one year old.
-Listed below is information on those contaminants that were found in the Granger Lake Condo 1 drinking water.
+The Woodbury Glenn Condominium Public Water System conducted sampling for bacteria; inorganic; radiological; synthetic organic; volatile organic contaminant sampling during the prior to and through 2023 years.
+Samples were collected for a total of over 30 different contaminants most of which were not detected in the Woodbury Glenn Condominium Water Supply.
+The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+Some of our data, though accurate, are more than one year old.